yagmurs/AzureStack-VM-PoC/README.md

 - IE Allow file download option enabled
 - IE ESC disabled on all image types
 - Scheduler for Desktop shortcuts updated
+- Tested for ASDK 1.1811.0.101 with original ASDK VHD for lod environment

 Feel free to post questions and enjoy!